-3.3.1.1 armral_seq_generator
+3.3.1.1 armral\seq\generator

-This algorithm generates a pseudo-random sequence (Gold Sequence) that is used in 4G and 5G networks to scramble data of a specific channel or to generate a specific sequence (for example for Downlink Reference Signal generation).
+This function generates a pseudo-random sequence (Gold Sequence) that is used in 4G and 5G networks to scramble data of a specific channel or to generate a specific sequence (for example for Downlink Reference Signal generation).

 The sequence generator is the same generator that is described in the 3GPP Technical Specification (TS) 36.211, Chapter 7.2.
-The generator uses two polynomials, x_1 and x_2 , defined as:
+The generator uses two polynomials, $x_1$ and $x_2$ , defined as: